DinoHub-SubT/dsta_deploy/docs/build-azure.md

 ### 1. Verify Azure VM Dependencies

-Verify you have all the third-party operations tools installed correctly:
+Verify you have all the third-party operations tools installed correctly (if not already done so):

         # ssh into your VM (if not already done so), please change the below command to match your VM ssh access
         ssh azure.ugv1